 Tom was born in Kendal in 1976, when it was still in the county of Westmoreland.
 He grew up all over Yorkshire, attending primary school in Threshfield in the Dales, secondary school in York and university in Sheffield.

-Tom also works on the Film desk at Time Out magazine, a publication with a proud history of film writing.
-He reviews the latest movies, puts together the weekly events guide, interviews the occasional celebrity and writes ridiculous online lists of everything from the Top 50 Star Wars Characters to the 10 Best Yorkshire Movies.
+Until he quit to focus on writing fiction, Tom worked on the Film desk at Time Out magazine, a publication with a proud history of film writing.
+He reviewed movies, put together the weekly events guide, interviewed the occasional celebrity and wrote ridiculous online lists of everything from the Top 50 Star Wars Characters to the 10 Best Yorkshire Movies.

 His favourite interviewees include directors David Lynch, Steven Spielberg and Richard Stanley, music legends Neil Young and Ray Davies, and actors Bill Murray, Michelle Williams, Jeff Bridges, Jennifer Lawrence and of course the endlessly charming Tom Hiddleston.

 In his spare time, Tom sings and plays occasional guitar in a cosmic, droney folk-rock group called The No Sorrows.
 He also writes the songs.
 Their first album is available now – you can listen to it now on Spotify, and order vinyl copies online from Norman Records, or by emailing directly via the Contacts page.

 Tom helps out with the annual Stoke Newington Literary Festival, where he hosts their very popular Game of Thrones Pub Quiz.
 He also chaired a discussion on dystopian literature, and has joined panels on writing for young people at festivals including the SNLF and the London Book Fair.
 He loves speaking in front of an audience, and has presented numerous live Star Wars events for kids along with fellow Star Wars author Cavan Scott and part-wookiee illustrator JAKe.